Concordium/concordium-ledger-app/doc/ins_update_authorizations.md

 Key update types:

-* Key update type 2 is using lvl1 keys, 3 is using root keys (Note that this is different than V0, where 1 where lvl1 and 2 where root)
+* Key update type 2 is using level 1 keys and 3 is using root keys.
+Note that this is different from `V0` where 1 was level 1 keys and 2 was root keys.

 P2 should be 1, 0 is reserved for V0 of the transaction, which is no longer supported.